loawingr/read-js/README.md

 	readJSConfig.thresholds.viewport = 30; //default is 25%
 ```

-Example: User must scroll passed 30% of content vertical height to be awarded readJSConfig.activity.increment
+Example: This feature is in here for the display ad viewability use case.
+The sample below is saying at least 30% of the advert is in view before awarding points equal to readJSConfig.activity.increment
 ```js
 	readJS.thresholds.domNode = 30 //default is 30%
 ```